Microsoft/IntuneDocs.sv-se/intune/windows-information-protection-policy-create.md

 ## <a name="to-add-a-wip-policy"></a>Lägga till en RIA-princip

-När du konfigurerar Intune i din organisation kan du skapa en RIA-specifik princip via [Azure Portal](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure docset?--->
+När du konfigurerar Intune i din organisation kan du skapa en RIA-specifik princip via [Azure Portal](https://docs.microsoft.com/intune-classic/deploy-use/azure-portal-for-microsoft-intune-mam-policies). <!---Is there an azure topic you can use instead of a classic? if not, should this topic be moved into the azure doc set?--->

 1. Gå till **Intune-instrumentpanelen för hantering av mobila program**, välj **Alla inställningar** > **App-princip**.